 The Pharmacy Programs Administrator does not have the ability to review caps.
 The Department of Health may conduct a review of all caps if it believes this is warranted.

-Each provision of a DAA Service for eligible Patients is paid $6.08.
+Each provision of a DAA Service for eligible Patients is paid $6.17.
 For further information about what constitutes an eligible service, please refer to the Program Rules, available from the Downloads section of this page.
-For the collection of the Patient registration and six-month follow up service data, a further $31.90 is available for up to five Patients.
+From 1 March 2020 the collection of Health Outcome Data is not required.
+Data can still be collected and submitted through the portal but no payment will be made to you for the collection of this data.

 No, eligible Patients must hold a current government issued concession card.